KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession3/docs/ws1-navigation/1navigation.md

 1. Type in `cd Cod` then press `Tab`.
 Tab completion will find your "CodingAndCocktails" folder and fill in the rest of the directory name for you!

-1. Navigate back to your home directory by using the following shortcut command for your operating system
+1. Navigate back to your home directory by using the following shortcut command for your operating system and pressing `Enter`
    {% codetabs name="Mac", type="bash" -%}
    cd ~
    {%- language name="Windows", type="bash" -%}